fakesproink/toi-zero-answers/README.md

 # answers for TOI-Zero
-the period for submitting has already ended, but please only use these for a better understanding of competitive programming.
+the period for submitting has already ended, this can only be used to better understand competitive programming now.